 2. Paint inside the taped areas.
 We suggest using five colours with one being neutral.
 Remove the tape and touch up any areas as needed.

-3. Create another layer of shapes out of tape – these will form your background.
-These shapes should fill out the mat so make them larger than the foreground shapes and don’t be scared to make them overlap behind or flow over the edges – it will create a feeling of depth.
+3. Create another layer of shapes out of tape — these will form your background.
+These shapes should fill out the mat so make them larger than the foreground shapes and don’t be afraid to make them overlap behind or flow over the edges.
+It will create a feeling of depth.

 4. Paint inside the taped areas, being careful not to paint over the foreground shapes.
 Tip: it’s a good idea to use a small angle brush around the edges.